JimzDK/Fivem-Discord-Bot/README.md

 - [Node.js](https://nodejs.org/en/)

 ## How to install
+1. Create your bot under discords developer portal and tick off everything under "Privileged Gateway Intents"

+2. Go to OAuth2 > URL Generator
+   - Tick off `applications.commands` and `bot` under "Scopes"
+   - Give your bot `Administrator` under "Bot Permissions"
+   - Invite your bot

-1. Open the terminal and run the following command:
+3. Open the terminal and run the following command in your bots folder:
    - `npm install`

-4. Create following files:
+4. Create the following files:
    - `.env`
    - `config.json`

-3. Fill out values in `.env` and `config.json` (example below)
+5. Fill out values in `.env` and `config.json` (example below)

+6. Go under src/commands and change permissions of all the commands to your liking

-4. Run `start.bat` or use `node src/index.js` or the terminal
+7. Run `start.bat` or use `node src/index.js` in the terminal

 ## ENV file example
 ```